The topology of the space of J-holomorphic maps to CP^2: Construction of a holomorphic gluing map

 \begin{theorem} For any finite subset $Z \subset C_t -A_t$, there is an isomorphism between the cokernels of $\tilde D^Z_{u_a}$ and $\tilde D^Z_{u}$ for sufficiently small $t$. \end{theorem}

 When $\dim_{\R} M =4$, we can often use automatic transversality techniques (Theorem \ref{theorem:auto}) to prove that $\tilde D_u$ is onto.
 This then implies that $\tilde D_{u_a^t}$ is onto and thus, by Theorem \ref{theorem:implicitquant}, the map $u^t_a$ can be corrected to produce an actual $J$-holomorphic map.
-A similar theorem is proved in \cite{MS} relating $D_u$ and $D_{u^t_a}$ in the case of rational curves.
-Combining Theorem \ref{theorem:implicitquant} with Theorem \ref{theorem:aprxcoker} and Theorem \ref{theorem:smalldbar} we get the following theorem.
+A similar theorem is proved in \cite{MS} relating $D_u$ and $D_{u^t_a}$.
+If $\tilde D_u$ is surjective, then in \cite{S}, they construct a uniform bound on the norms of partial right inverses of $\tilde D_{u_t}$.

+\begin{theorem} If $\tilde D_u$ is onto, then for sufficiently small $t$, there exists a number $c_0$ such that $\tilde D_{u_t}$ has a right inverse with norm less than $c_0$. \end{theorem}